datasistah/custom_gpts/README.md

-# Custom GPTs for Teachers
+# AITeach Pro - Custom GPTs for Teachers

 An informational website designed to help educators learn how to build and implement custom GPTs in educational settings.
 Created by and featuring Tiffany Teasley, AI consultant and developer specializing in educational technology.